 (1).
 Review the long-term data collection process and protocols developed under NCHRP Project 17-22.
 The review shall include content and structure of the database, the protocols for supplemental roadway data collection, the procedures used for crash reconstruction, and the robustness of the various analyses undertaken using the database to date.
 (2).
 Assess the adequacy and appropriateness of the Project 17-22 database components to address the types of roadside issues identified in the Background section of this Research Project Statement.
 For example, given that the Project 17-22 database focuses on serious roadside crashes, assess how the absence of lower severity crashes may affect potential applications of the database.
 (3).
 Identify data elements missing from the Project 17-22 database that are needed to address the identified roadside issues.
 For the missing data elements, identify potential sources for these data and propose a process for linking the identified data to the Project 17-22 database.
 (4).
 Propose a work plan for using the Project 17-22 and other identified databases to assess how crash risk, impact severity, and site conditions affect optimal length of longitudinal barriers.
 Also propose a work plan for developing an improved procedure for determining longitudinal barrier length of need.
 (5).
 Propose work plans for using the Project 17-22 and other identified databases for analyzing the factors associated with (1) crashes related to trees and utility poles, (2) rollovers on slopes, and (3) two additional issues as recommended by the contractor.
 (6).
 Develop a work plan for ongoing data collection to supplement and enhance the Project 17-22 database.
 The work plan shall include appropriate quality control techniques, consider any procedural changes identified in the above tasks, and include recommendations for long-term management and dissemination of the data.
 Periodic updates of the database are expected.
 A summary of the descriptive statistics shall be provided with each update of the database.
 (7).
 Submit an interim report that summarizes the findings from Tasks 1 through 6, including the work plans and associated budgets.
 (8).
 Meet with the NCHRP panel to review the Task 7 interim report approximately 1 month after its submittal.
 Submit a revised interim report addressing the panel’s review comments.
 (9).
 Execute each of the approved work plans.
 (10).
 Conduct an annual presentation on the findings of the project to an appropriate roadside safety committee designated by the NCHRP.
 (11).
 Submit a final report that documents the entire research effort and includes a recommended plan for long-term data collection and dissemination.
 Detailed documentation of the database shall be included in the final report.

-STATUS: Research in progress; contractor's draft final report pending
+STATUS: Research in progress; in conjunction with NHTSA, contractor's draft final report pending